+The likelihood of actually getting a pardon in PA, however, depends on certain factors and how you approach the process.
 First, it is necessary to understand the typical scenarios under which pardons are granted.
-The majority of people who ultimately receive pardons have either been convicted of a minor crime at least five years ago or, if it’s a more serious crime, 10 years or more.
+The majority of people who ultimately receive pardons have either been convicted of a minor crime at least 5 years ago or a more serious crime at least 10 years ago.
 One of the reasons for the delay is that those reviewing your case want to see that you’ve stayed out of trouble for a reasonable amount of time.

 Pardon Process in Pennsylvania

 The PA pardon process is somewhat straightforward, but a considerable amount of work must be done in order for it to have a chance at being successful.